Microphone connector: Multi-pin circular connector (Marushin, MCC, CBC series, Foster, GX-16)

 First used in the 1970s by Japanese radio manufacturers as an alternative to the German DIN connector standard for microphone connectors on citizens band and amateur radio equipment, these screw-on circular connectors are available with 2, 3, 4, 5, 6, 7, or 8 pins.
 They are often used for other purposes as well, for example, 2-pin connectors used for DC power in 1970s Kenwood mobile radios and soldering stations from Eastern Asian manufacturers in the 1990s using the connector for the iron/handpiece.

 As reported by Philmore-Datel (LKG Industries of Rockford, Illinois), the American importer and distributor of these connectors, the original Japanese manufacturer, Foster, ceased production.
 Due to the loss of factories in the 2011 Tōhoku earthquake and tsunami, connector manufacturing moved from Japan to Taiwan and mainland China.

 Marushing Electric Mfg.
 Co., Ltd. in Kanagawa, Japan, the original 1950s producer of the connector type, still continues manufacturing.
 Japanese communications equipment manufacturers such as Icom and Yaesu Musen have used Marushin connectors in their products.

-These connectors are sold under a variety of generic names: CB connector, mobile connector, microphone connector, power connector.
+These connectors are sold under a variety of generic names: CB connector, mobile connector, microphone connector, and power connector.
 Sometimes they are misidentified as XLR connectors.

 Chinese mainland and Taiwan manufacturers adopted this connector as the GX16 (16 mm) for power and avionics usage.
 The Chinese GX series is used as a multi-voltage connector for soldering stations, avionics, marine equipment etc.

-The manufacturer Renhotec has standardized the GX series in a variety of sizes named after the diameter of the connector (in mm): GX12, GX16, GX20, GX25, GX30, GX35, GX40.

 Even though this circular connector is largely standardized, there is no industry standard for wiring or pin usage.
 The individual pin assignments to specific functions varies from manufacturer to manufacturer.
 For example, in amateur radio, Icom, Kenwood, and Yaesu radios have used the 8-pin screw-on connector, yet microphones from one brand are incompatible with the other two brands, at least without the use of an adapter cable in between the microphone and the radio.